USDA Rural Energy for America Program (REAP)

-How can loan funds be used?
+How can REAP grants and guaranteed loans be used?
 Eligible uses include, but are not limited to:

 - Biomass (for example: biodiesel and ethanol, anaerobic digesters, and solid fuels)